-WU joined the international Scholars at Risk network, offering threatened researchers the opportunity to come to WU as guest researchers.
+WU joined the international network Scholars at Risk on January 1, 2019, and offers threatened or persecuted researchers the opportunity to come to WU as guest researchers.

 Scholars at Risk, founded at the University of Chicago in 1999, is an international network of over 500 institutions of higher education in 39 countries whose members work to protect threatened scholars and promote academic freedom around the world.
 The network’s partners want to give persecuted researchers and teachers from repressive regimes the opportunity to work in freedom as guest lecturers and researchers at one of the network’s member institutions.
 Members also strive to raise awareness of the importance of academic freedom as a basis for democratic societies.
 WU joined the network in 2019.
 “For WU, it is a matter of course not to look away when fellow researchers in other countries and systems are being persecuted and oppressed.
 We plan to play an active role in the important work of Scholars at Risk, welcoming visiting researchers to WU and helping to raise awareness of the importance of free research and teaching,” explains Rector Edeltraud Hanappi-Egger.

 The importance of free research and teaching